All Episodes

 And these guys just beheaded, desecrated, and slaughtered two of our soldiers in captivity when they represented no threat to them whatsoever.

-I happen to think that represents uh something else.
+I happen to think that represents something else.

-I think it means I that the I think the insurgency on his last legs.
+I think it means that I think the insurgency on its last legs.

-This is not this is an act of desperation attempt to grain uh gain great attention.
+This is an act of desperation attempt to gain great attention.

 This is just vengeance for the sake of it.